Family & Household Crypto Portfolio: One Dashboard, Separate Taxpayers (2026)

 Whether the household or the individual is the tax unit is strictly jurisdiction-specific and must not be assumed:

-• some jurisdictions assess a household/family unit;
+• some jurisdictions assess a household or family unit;

 • others tax each individual separately.

-France taxes the foyer fiscal, which is why the French couple and minor cases aggregate at that level — but that is a jurisdiction example, not a global rule.
+France taxes the foyer fiscal, which is why the French couple and minor cases aggregate at that level, but that is a jurisdiction example, not a global rule.
 A household dashboard cannot encode one answer for every country; the unit is applied on top of per-person records, per jurisdiction, with an adviser.

 Couples and minors

 Track each person's wallets with that person's ownership and basis, then aggregate for the household view.
 Whether a couple is then taxed jointly or separately, or a minor's holdings fold into a parent's unit, is a jurisdiction question (in France, foyer-fiscal cases).
-The tracking rule does not change: per-person first; tax unit on top.
+The tracking rule does not change: per-person first, tax unit on top.

 Inter-member transfers are not plain self-transfers